 And if the problem persists?
 “Our system allows for strong sanctions when necessary.
 If a farmer does not improve their practices, they will have to leave the UTZ program, and cannot sell their harvest as UTZ certified.”

 Bringing together a powerful coalition

-That’s why through its Sector Partnerships Program UTZ builds on the strong foundations of certification, empowering farmers and civil society to push for change on a structural level within the cocoa sector.
+That’s why through the Sector Partnerships Program we build on the strong foundations of certification, empowering farmers and civil society to push for change on a structural level within the cocoa sector.

 “Stopping child labor for good will take a lot of hard work together with all our partners, but every day, I see positive change as a result of the UTZ program,” concludes Diakité.

 Want to know more about our work on eliminating child labor?
 Check out our marketing communication toolkit specifically on the topic of child labor.

 There you will find a link to our webinar on the topic as well as the position paper, farmer testimonials, infographics and more.